Deep Inelastic Processes and the Equations of Motion: Gauge Invariant Correlator

 To summarize, we have found that the T-even and the T-odd correlators, given by eqs. (\ref{spl}), may be written as expansions in $gM/Q$, {\it i. e.},

-where $\bar{\Gamma}_n = {\Gamma}_n Q^n/M^n$ depend still on $Q$, as told above.
-As explained above, $\Phi_O$ changes sign when involved in DY.
-Stated differently, T-odd terms present an odd number of quark propagators, see eq. (\ref{propg}) for odd $n$: in the limit of negligible quark mass, quark four-momenta in DIS are spacelike, whereas in DY they are timelike\cite{bmp}.
+where $\bar{\Gamma}_n = {\Gamma}_n Q^n/M^n$ has a relatively weak $Q$-dependence, as told above.
+Moreover, as already explained, $\Phi_O$ changes sign when involved in DY.
+Stated differently, T-odd terms present an odd number of quark propagators, see eq. (\ref{propg}) for odd $n$: in the limit of negligible quark mass, quark four-momenta in DIS are spacelike, whereas in DY they are timelike (Boer {\it et al.}, 2003b).

 The first two terms of expansion (\ref{exp}) will be studied in detail in sects.
 4 and 5 respectively.